Build Cryptocurrency Portfolio Tracker Using React

 npx create-react-app coinapi-portfolio-tracker-app

-You should have then following project structure:
+You should have the following project structure:

 Project structure

-Get into the root of the folder in which package.json resides and check whether project is compiling & starting:
+Get into the root of the folder in which package.json resides and check whether the project is compiling & starting:

 npm start